 What causes mood disorders?

-No one knows just what causes affective disorders.
-It is known they run in families.
+No one knows just what causes mood disorders.
+But, they do run in families.
 Changes in certain chemicals in your brain also may play a role.
-Major life changes, stress, trauma, certain physical illnesses, and medicines can each result in an affective disorder.
+Major life changes, stress, trauma, certain physical illnesses, and medicines can each result in a mood disorder.
 These disorders affect both men and women.
 They also may strike people of every age, race, and income level.

 Many online and community resources are available for people with mood disorders.
 Talk with your healthcare provider about counselors, family support services, and support groups in your area.

 How daily issues affect your health